sicknesz/midea-humidifier-card/README.md

 2. add the 2 others possible cause of warning (defrosting, air filter need to be changed)
 3. Fix the cards editor

+## Installation instructions : Coming soon

+Customize to suit your needs and contribute it back to the community

 ## Screenshots

 ![Screenshot #1](<https://github.com/sicknesz/midea-inventor-card/blob/master/docs/Screenshot_1.png?raw=true>)